rustemshinkaruk/Factor-Replicating-Momentum/README.md

 # Factor-Replicating-Momentum

 I replicated Mometum factor from Fama French paper and used some visualitation tools to depict the performance compared to S&p500 on the graph.
+Results at the end.

 Problem 1.